Menu

 Hodge Equity Release Eligibility Criteria:

-- The minimum borrowing amount is £15,000 on all Lifetime Mortgage products except the Flexible Lifetime Mortgage, which has a minimum loan amount of £20,000.
-You can withdraw any amount under the total loan amounts incrementally at the minimum withdrawal rate of £1,000 per transaction using drawdown.
+• The minimum borrowing amount is £15,000 on all Lifetime Mortgage products except the Flexible Lifetime Mortgage, which has a minimum loan amount of £20,000.
+You can withdraw any amount under the total loan amount incrementally at the minimum withdrawal rate of £1,000 per transaction using drawdown.

-- Hodge lifetime equity release maximum lending limit is £500,000 on all Lifetime Mortgages, except the Index Linked option which has a higher borrowing limit of £1,000,000.
+• Hodge’s lifetime equity release maximum lending limit is £500,000 across all Lifetime Mortgages, except the Index-Linked option, which has a higher borrowing limit of £1,000,000.

 The Fine Print of Hodge Equity Release Reviewed

-- All Hodge lifetime equity release products are portable, so you can move the loan with you if you move property.
-Some products have a downsizing guarantee kicking in after five years of your loan approval date, letting you repay the loan amount without being charged an early settlement penalty.
+• All Hodge lifetime equity release products are portable, so you can transfer the loan if you move property.
+Some products have a downsizing guarantee that kicks in after five years from your loan approval date, letting you repay the loan amount without being charged an early settlement penalty.

 Hodge Lifetime Equity Release Plans for 2025